 Appealing Connecticut DCF Substantiation Findings

 A Connecticut DCF investigation of you and your family can have a long-lasting emotional and psychological impact on your family.
-Connecticut DCF investigations into allegations of abuse or neglect often take the form of two tracks: a low-risk track called a Family Assessment Response (a “FAR”), or the more serious investigative track called a “Full Investigation,” where a DCF investigator either substantiates or unsubstantiated / rejects the abuse or neglect allegations.
+These investigations into allegations of abuse or neglect often take the form of two tracks: a low-risk track called a Family Assessment Response (a “FAR”), or the more serious investigative track called a “Full Investigation,” where a DCF investigator either substantiates or unsubstantiated / rejects the abuse or neglect allegations.

 Starting An Appeal